Co-founder of Black Lives Matter

 A self-described “artist, organizer and freedom fighter” who seeks to reform America’s allegedly racist jail-and-prison system, Patrisse Cullors was born in Los Angeles in 1984.
 When she was a child, her father was incarcerated numerous times for drug offenses.
 In a February 2015 interview with Vice.com, Miss Cullors said that at age 16 she “came out as queer,” “was kicked out of home,” and subsequently formed close connections with “a bunch of other young queer women of color” who, like her, were dealing with the challenges of “poverty [and] being black and brown in the USA.”

 Identifying strongly with the famed abolitionist Harriet Tubman, Cullors traces her impulse toward activism back to 1999, when her older brother Monte was allegedly beaten by a group of L.A. deputies while he was in their custody.
-At age 18, Miss Cullors began volunteering with the Bus Riders Union, a public transportation advocacy group organized by a Los Angeles-based think tank known as the Labor and Community Strategies Center (LCSC).
+At age 18, Miss Cullors began volunteering with the Bus Riders Union, a public transportation advocacy group organized by a Los Angeles-based communist think-tank known as the Labor and Community Strategies Center (LCSC).
 A few years later, the Center hired Cullors to train high-school students in political organizing tactics.
-Cullors herself was trained to be an activist by former Weather Underground leader Eric Mann.
+Cullors herself was trained to be an activist by former Weather Underground leader Eric Mann, the founder of LCSC.
 She worked for LCSC from 2001-12.